Ethidium bromide: Applications

 Ethidium bromide is commonly used to detect nucleic acids in molecular biology laboratories.
 In the case of DNA this is usually double-stranded DNA from PCRs, restriction digests, etc. Single-stranded RNA can also be detected, since it usually folds back onto itself and thus provides local base pairing for the dye to intercalate.
 Detection typically involves a gel containing nucleic acids placed on or under an ultraviolet lamp.
 Since ultraviolet light is harmful to eyes and skin, gels stained with ethidium bromide are usually viewed indirectly using an enclosed camera, with the fluorescent images recorded as photographs.
 Where direct viewing is needed, the viewer's eyes and exposed skin should be protected.
 In the laboratory the intercalating properties have long been used to minimize chromosomal condensation when a culture is exposed to mitotic arresting agents during harvest.
 The resulting slide preparations permit a higher degree of resolution, and thus more confidence in determining structural integrity of chromosomes upon microscopic analysis.

 Ethidium bromide is also used during DNA fragment separation by agarose gel electrophoresis.
 It is added to running buffer and binds by intercalating between DNA base pairs.
 When the agarose gel is illuminated using UV light, DNA bands become visible.
 Intercalation of EtBr can alter properties of the DNA molecule, such as charge, weight, conformation, and flexibility.
 Since the mobilities of DNA molecules through the agarose gel are measured relative to a molecular weight standard, the effects of EtBr can be critical to determining the sizes of molecules.

 Ethidium bromide has also been used extensively to reduce mitochondrial DNA copy number in proliferating cells.
 The effect of EtBr on mitochondrial DNA is used in veterinary medicine to treat trypanosomiasis in cattle, as EtBr binds molecules of kinetoplastid DNA and changes their conformation to the Z-DNA form.
 This form inhibits replication of kinetoplastid DNA, which is lethal for trypanosomes.

 The chloride salt homidium chloride has the same applications.

 Ethidium bromide can be added to YPD media and used as an inhibitor for cell growth.

 The binding affinity of the cationic nanoparticles with DNA could be evaluated by competitive binding with ethidium bromide.

+EtBr can stain proteins as well as nucleic acids.